Gábor Jurek

-Gábor Jurek (born 4 June 2004) is a Hungarian professional footballer, who plays as a forward for Nemzeti Bajnokság I club Diósgyőr.
-He represented Hungary at youth level.
+Gábor Jurek (born 4 June 2004) is a Hungarian professional footballer, who plays as a forward for Nemzeti Bajnokság I club MTK Budapest, on loan from Diósgyőr, and the Hungary national team.

 Career

 Jurek received a professional contract from Nemzeti Bajnokság I club Diósgyőr on 14 January 2021.

 He played for Nemzeti Bajnokság II side Kazincbarcika in the 2023–24 season under a cooperation agreement.